biarms/mysql/README.md

 BUG_REPORT_URL="http://www.raspbian.org/RaspbianBugs"

 $ docker run --rm -it biarms/mysql:5.5 uname -a
-Linux d75a854ad6d5 4.9.78+ #1084 Thu Jan 25 17:40:10 GMT 2018 armv6l GNU/Linux
+Linux 801449bca92e 4.9.59+ #1047 Sun Oct 29 11:47:10 GMT 2017 armv6l GNU/Linux

-$ docker run --rm -it biarms/mysql:5.5 --version 180201  0:48:16 [Warning] Using unique option prefix key_buffer instead of key_buffer_size is deprecated and will be removed in a future release.
-Please use the full name instead. mysqld  Ver 5.5.59-0+deb8u1 for debian-linux-gnu on armv7l ((Debian))
+$ docker run --rm -it biarms/mysql:5.5 --version 181017 20:19:22 [Warning] Using unique option prefix key_buffer instead of key_buffer_size is deprecated and will be removed in a future release.
+Please use the full name instead. mysqld  Ver 5.5.60-0+deb7u1 for debian-linux-gnu on armv7l ((Debian))
 ```